Derivator Six Functor Formalisms -- Definition and Construction I: Fibered multiderivators over pre-2-multiderivators

 \end{enumerate}

-We use the same notation for the axioms as in the case of usual fibered multiderivators because, in case that $\SSS$ is a usual 1-pre-multiderivator they specialize to the familiar ones.
+We use the same notation for the axioms as in the case of usual fibered multiderivators because, in case that $\SSS$ is a usual pre-2-multiderivator they specialize to the familiar ones.
 Dually, we have the following axioms:

 \begin{enumerate} \item[(FDer0 right)] For each $I$ in $\Dia$ the morphism $p$ specializes to a 1-fibered multicategory with 1-categorical fibers.
 It is, in addition, 2-fibered in the lax case and 2-opfibered in the oplax case.
 Furthermore, any {\em opfibration} $\alpha: I \rightarrow J$ in $\Dia$ induces a diagram